Contact: Shelby Williamson, Senior Communication Specialist, (414) 288-6712 – office, (262) 441-0516 – mobile, [email protected]

 Through her work, Carnes pioneers a Mariology that can serve as a resource in addressing the concerns of women and people of color alike, in the process discovering an image of the Virgin that can bless everyone.

 Carnes has written articles for several publications including Modern Theology, Journal of Religion and Scottish Journal of Theology.
 Carnes has also written three books on various theological concepts.

 Registration for the lecture is free and available online.
 Registrants will be provided a link to the virtual event via email.The annual Theotokos Lecture is organized by Marquette’s Department of Theology.
 The lecture is dedicated to the Blessed Virgin Mary, the Theotokos or Mother of God.

-Media interested in these or any other Women’s History Month-related stories, should contact Shelby Williamson in the Office of Marketing and Communication at [email protected] or (262) 441-0516.
+Media wishing to cover the lecture should contact Shelby Williamson in the Office of Marketing and Communication at [email protected] or (262) 441-0516.